Virotherapy uses oncolytic, “cancer killing,” viruses to attack cancer cells.

 Virotherapy and Other Experimental Treatments

 Mesothelioma virotherapy may be even more effective when combined with other traditional and experimental therapies.
-Laboratory studies indicate that oncolytic viruses are more successful at killing mesothelioma cells when combined with cisplatin and pemetrexed, a standard malignant mesothelioma treatment.
+Laboratory studies indicate that oncolytic viruses are more successful at killing mesothelioma cells when combined with chemotherapy drugs cisplatin and pemetrexed, a standard malignant pleural mesothelioma treatment.

 Since viruses affect cancer cells directly and provoke the immune system, there is great potential to combine virotherapy with immunotherapy.
 Some modifications made to oncolytic viruses are, indeed, a form of immunotherapy.
 For example, when vaccinia virus was combined with the cytokine IL-2, the virus combination not only destroyed malignant mesothelioma cells from within, but also provoked a robust immune response against cancer cells, further destroying them.